engagenie/policies/privacy-policy.md

 If a Child wants to use our Service, he/she must first obtain an Account from his/her School.
 Before an Account is provided to a School, we require that the School (on behalf of the Parent) (a) consent to the collection, use and disclosure of personal information of the Child, through the Service, in accordance with this Children’s Privacy Policy, and (b) agree that the Child’s online activities are subject to the Terms of Service.

-As required under COPPA, we allow Parents certain choices regarding the personal information submitted by their Children Parents should make any permitted requests with the School and have the School, as the Parent’s agent, pass on those requests to Pear Deck.
+As required under COPPA, we allow Parents certain choices regarding the personal information submitted by their Children Parents should make any permitted requests with the School and have the School, as the Parent’s agent, pass on those requests to Lapsly.
 We may rely on the instructions that we receive from the School that we reasonably believe are given by a Child’s Parent to the School.
 For example, if a representative from the Child’s School contacts us and provides the Account information we request, we may assume that the person calling is acting on behalf of the Child’s Parent.

 We provide Parents the following choices with respect to the collection, use, retention and disclosure of Personal Information.
 A Child’s registration information is always accessible to him/her.
 A Parent has the right to review her Child’s Personal Information, which the Parent can obtain by contacting her Child’s School.
 After reviewing the Child’s Personal Information, the Parent may ask us to update or delete the Child’s Personal Information by requesting such changes through the Child’s School.
 A Parent may prohibit us from sharing a Child’s Personal Information with a third party by requesting such prohibition through the Child’s School.
 Notwithstanding any such requests, we may continue to share a Child’s Personal Information with third parties for the Internal Purposes and Enforcement Purposes (each as described above).

 If a Parent chooses to prohibit any future collection, use or disclosure of the Child’s Personal Information, the Parent may do so by terminating the Child’s Account through the School, and requesting the deletion of the Child’s Personal Information through the School.
 Upon receiving such request from the Child’s School, we will delete the Child’s Account information from our live databases and all the information and data stored for such Account.
-Company will not have any liability whatsoever for any termination of the Account or related deletion of the Child’s Personal Information.
+Lapsly will not have any liability whatsoever for any termination of the Account or related deletion of the Child’s Personal Information.
 When we delete Personal Information, it will be deleted from our active databases but may remain in our archives.

 ## DATA LOCATION

 If you reside outside the U.S., the information we collect will be transferred to the U.S. and processed and stored there under U.S. privacy standards.
-By using the Services and providing Information to Pear Deck, you consent to the use, transfer and processing of the anonymous information we collect as set forth in this Privacy Policy, all of which activities will take place in the U.S.
+By using the Services and providing Information to Lapsly, you consent to the use, transfer and processing of the anonymous information we collect as set forth in this Privacy Policy, all of which activities will take place in the U.S.

 ## CONTACTING US

-If you have any questions about this Privacy Policy, please contact us at privacy@PearDeck.com.
+If you have any questions about this Privacy Policy, please contact us at privacy@engagenie.com.

 ## SPECIAL CONSIDERATIONS BY STATE

-California – Pear Deck will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
-This includes, but is not limited to, Pear Deck’s policy to never use PII from a Pupil’s Records to engage in targeted advertising.
+California – Lapsly will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
+This includes, but is not limited to, Lapsly’s policy to never use PII from a Pupil’s Records to engage in targeted advertising.
 All terms herein are defined in accordance with SB-1177 SOPIPA.

-Colorado – Pear Deck will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
-Only the Pear Deck employees that have a legitimate interest in accessing your data, will be granted authorization by Pear Deck.
-Colorado law shall govern this agreement between you and Pear Deck.
+Colorado – Lapsly will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
+Only the Lapsly employees that have a legitimate interest in accessing your data, will be granted authorization by Lapsly.
+Colorado law shall govern this agreement between you and Lapsly.
 All terms herein are defined in accordance with Colorado Open Records Act (“Act”), C.R.S.
 24-72- 101.

-Connecticut – Pear Deck will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
-This includes, but is not limited to, Pear Deck’s policy to never use any student’s PII to engage in targeted advertising.
-Pear Deck will utilize industry standard security, or better, to ensure the protection of said student PII.
-Connecticut law shall govern this agreement between you and Pear Deck.
+Connecticut – Lapsly will not use your data for any purpose beyond the indicated purposes in the Terms of Use, which includes this Privacy Policy.
+This includes, but is not limited to, Lapsly’s policy to never use any student’s PII to engage in targeted advertising.
+Lapsly will utilize industry standard security, or better, to ensure the protection of said student PII.
+Connecticut law shall govern this agreement between you and Lapsly.
 All terms herein are defined in accordance with Public Act No. 16-189, and in case of any ambiguity or conflict between the terms herein and Public Act No. 16-189, then Public Act No. 16-189 will govern.

-Florida – Pear Deck will provide notification of a security breach pursuant to requirements as mandated in the Florida Information Protection Act of 2014.
+Florida – Lapsly will provide notification of a security breach pursuant to requirements as mandated in the Florida Information Protection Act of 2014.

 Maine - All terms herein are defined in accordance with SP0183, Maine's Student Information Privacy Act.

-Maryland – Pear Deck will not use Covered Information to engage in targeted advertising.
+Maryland – Lapsly will not use Covered Information to engage in targeted advertising.

-New York – In accordance with New York Education Law § 2-d, Pear Deck will comply with and attach to your contract the Parents’ Bill of Rights for Data Privacy and Security, as applicable.
+New York – In accordance with New York Education Law § 2-d, Lapsly will comply with and attach to your contract the Parents’ Bill of Rights for Data Privacy and Security, as applicable.

-Pennsylvania – Pear Deck will provide notification of a security breach pursuant to the requirements of Pennsylvania’s Breach of Personal Information Notification Act.
+Pennsylvania – Lapsly will provide notification of a security breach pursuant to the requirements of Pennsylvania’s Breach of Personal Information Notification Act.

-Washington – Pear Deck will provide notice before making material changes to this Privacy Policy.
+Washington – Lapsly will provide notice before making material changes to this Privacy Policy.